ykominami/testxprj-x/README.md

 ## 2
 ## 3

-# add web hook to cooperate with redmine.
+# add web hook to cooperate with redmine.(fixed project name)